Ghost Ship (2002 film)

 Ghost Ship is a 2002 supernatural horror film directed by Steve Beck from a screenplay by Mark Hanlon and John Pogue.
 Its plot follows a marine salvage crew in the Bering Sea who discover a mysterious ocean liner that disappeared in 1962 and stars an ensemble cast of Gabriel Byrne, Julianna Margulies, Ron Eldard, Desmond Harrington, Isaiah Washington, Alex Dimitriades, and Karl Urban.

-Shot in Australia and Canada, It was released theatrically in North America on October 25, 2002.
+Shot in Australia and Canada, It was released theatrically in North America by Warner Bros.
+Pictures on October 25, 2002, with Roadshow Entertainment releasing in Australia.
 It received generally negative reviews but was a commercial success, grossing $68.3 million worldwide on a $20 million budget.

 Plot

-On 21 May 1962, off the Labrador Coast, passengers aboard the Italian ocean liner MS Antonia Graza dance as a lounge singer named Francesca performs the song "Senza fine".
+On May 21, 1962, off the Labrador Coast, passengers aboard the Italian ocean liner MS Antonia Graza dance as a lounge singer named Francesca performs the song "Senza fine".
 A little girl named Katie Harwood sits alone until the ship's captain offers to dance with her.
 An unidentified passenger lifts a lever to tighten a metal cable which then snaps and rips through the stage and dance floor, bisecting everyone except Katie, who screams in horror.

 Forty years later, a salvage crewCaptain Sean Murphy, Maureen Epps, Greer, Dodge, Munder, and Santosare approached by weather service pilot Jack Ferriman, who spotted a vessel adrift in the Bering Strait.
 It can be claimed by whoever brings it to port.
 They set out on their salvage tug, Arctic Warrior, and discover that the ship is Antonia Graza.
 They find nine wooden boxes on the abandoned ship, each containing 28 gold bars.
 After a series of supernatural events and with the knowledge that the ship is sinking, the salvagers decide to leave with the gold.
 An invisible force sabotages Arctic Warrior with a gas leak and causes it to explode, killing Santos.

 The salvagers realize that their only means of escape is repairing Antonia Graza and returning to port.
 Greer encounters the ghost of Francesca, who seduces him into cheating on his fiancée and then tricks him into falling to his death down an elevator shaft.
 Sean enters the captain's cabin and encounters the ghost of the captain, who explains that the crew of Antonia Graza had also recovered gold from a sinking cruise ship, Lorelei, along with a sole survivor.
 Sean is shown a picture of the survivor, whom he recognizes.
 He rushes to tell the others but a hallucination makes him see Maureen as the ghost of Santos, who provokes him into a fit of rage.
 The others think Sean has gone mad and lock him in the drained fish tank, where Maureen later finds him drowned after an invisible force opened a valve, filling the tank with water.